MALAGA CLIMATE & WEATHER IN ANDALUCIA

 There is a notable difference in climate between the coastal and inland areas of

 .
-On the coast temperatures are temperate in winter and less hot than inland during summer.
+On the coast temperatures are temperate in winter and less hot than inland during summer, so the Malaga climate is idyllic.

 Inland areas have cooler temperatures in winter from November to February and very high temperatures during summer.